Cave painting: Subjects, themes, and patterns in cave painting

 Pigments used include red and yellow ochre, hematite, manganese oxide and charcoal.
 Sometimes the silhouette of the animal was incised in the rock first, and in some caves all or many of the images are only engraved in this fashion, taking them somewhat out of a strict definition of "cave painting".

 Similarly, large animals are also the most common subjects in the many small carved and engraved bone or ivory (less often stone) pieces dating from the same periods.
 But these include the group of Venus figurines, which with a few incomplete exceptions have no real equivalent in Paleolithic cave paintings.
 One counterexample is a feminine figure in the Chauvet Cave, as described in an interview with Dominique Baffier in Cave of Forgotten Dreams.

-Hand stencils, formed by placing a hand against the wall and covering the surrounding area in pigment result in the characteristic image of a roughly round area of solid pigment with the uncoloured shape of the hand in the centre, these may then be decorated with dots, dashes, and patterns.
+Hand stencils, formed by placing a hand against the wall and covering the surrounding area in pigment result in the characteristic image of a roughly round area of solid pigment with the negative shape of the hand in the centre, these may then be decorated with dots, dashes, and patterns.
 Often, these are found in the same caves as other paintings, or may be the only form of painting in a location.
 Some walls contain many hand stencils.
 Similar hands are also painted in the usual fashion.
 A number of hands show a finger wholly or partly missing, for which a number of explanations have been given.
 Hand images are found in similar forms in Europe, Eastern Asia, Australia, and South America.
+One site in Baja California features handprints as a prominent motif in its rock art.
+Archaeological study of this site revealed that, based on the size of the handprints, they most likely belonged to the women of the community.
+In addition to this, they were likely used during initiation rituals in Chinigchinich religious practices, which were commonly practiced in the Luiseño territory where this site is located.